Imagine you found a defect. One of your team members made it.

 But how can you avoid it?

-Use a correct communications method!
+Use the correct communication method!

 Conclusion on Project Communication Methods